eerden/robo.vim/doc/robo.txt

 4. *Compiling*
 ===============================================================================
-    Since 'makepgrg' is set to ant, these should work asexpected:
+    Since 'makepgrg' is set to ant, these should work as expected:
 >
     :make debug install
     :make debug